Jason Sampson (hurler)

 Jason Sampson (born 1993) is an Irish hurler who plays for Offaly Championship club Shinrone and at inter-county level with the Offaly senior hurling team.
-He usually lines out as a forward.
+He is a brother of Killian Sampson.

 Career

 Born in Shinrone, County Offaly, Sampson first came to hurling prominence at juvenile and underage levels with the Shinrone club before eventually progressing onto the club's senior team.
 He first appeared on the inter-county scene with the Offaly minor team before later lining out with the under-21 side.
 Sampson made his first appearance with the Offaly senior hurling team during the 2016 National League.
 He secured his first silverware during the 2021 season, when Offaly claimed the National League Division 2A and Christy Ring Cup titles.
-His brother, Killian Sampson, also plays with Offaly.
+He won a Joe McDonagh Cup medal as team captain after a defeat of Laois in the 2024 final.